ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 #### Connecting to MongoDB with Replica Sets

+TODO setup a 3 node replica set using community edition.

 To successfully connect to a MongoDB replica set you must provide SystemLink a connection string.
-If you use the form in **NI SystemLink Configuraiton**, SystemLink will not take advantage of the redundancy provided by replica sets.
+If you use the form in **NI SystemLink Configuration**, SystemLink will not take advantage of the redundancy provided by replica sets.

 1. With a user with administrator privileges, log into the desktop of the SystemLink app server.
 1. Open **NI SystemLink Server Configuration**.
 1. Navigate to **NoSqlDataBase**.
 1. Click the **Connect to an externally managed NoSqlDatabase server** radio button.
 1. Select the **Use a custom connection string** checkbox.
 1. Enter your connection string.
 1. Click **Test Connection** to ensure SystemLink can connect to the MongoDB instance.